 Capital and related financing cash flows are derived from capital appropriations from the state.
-Cash provided by investing activities represents small amounts of interest income earned on operating fund cash balances invested by the State treasurer on behalf of COSC and distributed quarterly which increased year over year due to increased return rates from the State's short term investment pool.
+Cash provided by investing activities represents amounts of interest income earned on operating fund cash balances invested by the State treasurer on behalf of COSC and distributed quarterly which increased year over year due to increased return rates from the State's short term investment pool.
+The increase in cash coupled with increasing federal interest rates caused the College's interest income to grow materially between years.